 COUN 7450.
 Group Counseling.
 3 Hours.

-Aso offered as PSYC 7450.
+Also offered as PSYC 7450.
 Prerequisite: SCHC 7400.
 Group dynamics and their importance in the counseling process and counseling outcome are studied.
-Emphasis is given to the application of various counseling and psychotherapeutic approaches within the group setting.
+Emphasis is given to the application of various counseling and psycho therapeutic approaches within the group setting.